-Several injured in grenade attack in south Kashmir’s Bijbehara
+10 civilians injured in grenade attack in south Kashmir’s Bijbehara

 Several civilians were injured in a grenade attack in south Kashmir’s Bijbehara district on Wednesday.
 The area has been cordoned off.
+PTI quoted police as saying that 10 civilians, including a 12-year-old boy, sustained injuries in the attack which was carried out by militants today.

+The militants hurled the bomb at a security forces patrol party at Goriwan Chowk in the Bijbehara area of south Kashmir, they said.
+The resulting explosion caused injuries to the civilians, including the boy and a few women, police said.

+The injured were taken to a local hospital from where four were referred to Srinagar for further treatment.
+Security forces have cordoned off the area and have launched a search operation for the militants, police said.

 Earlier in April, a grenade attack in Kulgam had left two policemen and one civilian injured.